 Is there any rule of thumb about when you should use floor storage versus rack storage?
 Is there usually a “right” answer for a given operation?

-This is a great question and we get asked this often, as most people think that, why not just bulk (floor storage) or vice versa, everything.
+This is a great question and as a premier 3PL provider, we get asked this often, as most people think that, why not just bulk (floor storage) or vice versa, everything.
 One answer is cost, but we will get into that in a minute.

 Bulk storage is used for large pallet quantities of the same SKU, usually greater than 30 unit loads is the best density.
 Bulk floor storage is the most economical form of storage with a small amount of SKUs and is limited in capacity by storage area, head clearance, and the ability to stack the unit loads.
 This is if your product will stack 2, 3 or 4 high.
 Bulk floor storage is usually picked as full unit loads- full pallets- and then shipped on that pallet.